Elixiter/mkto_google-spreadsheet/README.md

 **NOTE: DO NOT POST YOUR API CREDENTIALS PUBLICALLY!**
 **You alone are responsible for the security of your API credentials.**

 This project is a work-in-progress.
+It is intended for the "new" version of Google Spreadsheet (green check in bottom bar).
 It is only minimally functional.
 Please salt heavily, and see the Caveats / Todo section at the bottom of this README.

 Author information